danieliscrazy/SlackPager/JOURNAL.md

 created_at: "2025-07-04"
 ---

-> I have been working on this for 6 hours and 45 minutes.
+> I have been working on this for 8 hours and 45 minutes.

+> Also feel I should note, the times here are just the time I started typing/working.
+If an entry says it was at 3:45, it was actually the time between 3:45 and the next journal entry.
+I know it's a bit of a confusing system, but it works!

 ### July 4th, 2025